Ultra-mobile PCs are the future of mobile computing according to Microsoft.

 Once you’ve done all that (and presuming that you stay in range of a WLAN), it’s here that the tremendous potential becomes clear – but it needs to work seamlessly from the Program Launcher, without XP’s mouse and keyboard paradigm getting in the way.
 Each of the applications being pushed – email, note taking, web browsing and media playback – need significant, consistent overhauling before any type of user will be truly tempted.

 In the meantime, if you can look through the hype and find a use for an ultraportable tablet, and you don’t expect it to be like a giant Sony PlayStation Portable, and you don’t plan to be away from a power socket for long, the UMPC could be what you’ve been waiting for.
 We’re just not sure how many people that leaves.
-The future

 The original Origami concept device, was codenamed Haiku, and it’s still seen as the future of the UMPC.
 While no-one expected such a device to spring fully formed from the ether, it’s further off than many thought.